-- After application award all Owners will be assigned a DCA-approved and contracted inspector to perform quarterly inspections and complete DCA inspection checklist along with report form.
-Reports must address any concerns pertaining to construction quality, safety, progress and, if applicable, resident safety and treatment of resident belongings. - DCA and/or the assigned DCA approved inspector may perform monthly and/or unannounced visits for any instances of non-compliance. - Quarterly inspections will be billed directly to DCA (see Exhibit A for reference).
-Additional costs for inspections required due to non-compliance will be the responsibility of the Owner. - All properties funded with a DCA Georgia Housing and Finance Authority (GHFA) loan and/or grant (including but not limited to: HOME, NHTF, CDBG-DR, TCAP, etc.) will continue with monthly inspections by a DCA-assigned and contracted inspector.
+- After application award Aall Owners will be assigned must contract with a DCA-approved and contracted inspectors to perform quarterly monthly inspections and complete DCA inspection checklist along with report forms.
+Reports must address any concerns pertaining to construction quality, safety, progress and, if applicable, resident safety and treatment of resident belongings.
+Owners will submit these forms upon DCA request. - DCA and/or the assigned DCA approved inspector may perform monthly and/or unannounced visits for any instances of non-compliance.must approve all draw requests. - Quarterly inspections will be billed directly to DCA (see Exhibit A for reference).
+Additional costs for inspections required due to non-compliance will be the responsibility of the Owner.

+- All properties funded with a DCA Georgia Housing and Finance Authority (GHFA) loan and/or grant (includinged but not limited to: HOME, NHTF, CDBG-DR, TCAP, etc.) will continue with monthly inspections by a DCA--assigned and contracted inspector.
+DCA may perform additional unannounced site visits. - All inspection costs are the responsibility of the Owner.